survivejs/webpack-book/manuscript/developing_with_webpack/04_configuring_hmr.md

 # Configuring Hot Module Replacement

 **Hot Module Replacement** (HMR) builds on top the WDS.
 It enables an interface that makes it possible to swap modules live.
-For example, *style-loader* is able to update your CSS without forcing a refresh.
+For example, *style-loader* can update your CSS without forcing a refresh.
 It is easy to perform HMR with CSS as it doesn't contain any application state.

 HMR is possible with JavaScript too, but due to the state we have in our applications, it's harder.
 In the *Configuring React* chapter we discuss how to set it up with React.
 You can use the same idea elsewhere.